 Things to Do In Pawleys Island

-Beyond miles and miles of pristine beaches, sand dunes, wild marshlands and abundant natural beauty to explore, Pawleys Island and neighbouring Murrell’s Inlet and Georgetown are home to the beautifully landscaped Brookgreen Gardens, award-winning golf courses, historic plantation homes and an eclectic assortment of shopping at Hammocks Shops Village, where you can pick up an original Pawleys Island rope hammock.
-With plenty to see and experience in our picturesque locale on the Grand Strand, we’ve picked our all-time favorites and tailored itineraries for families, history buffs, fishing enthusiasts, outdoor adventurists and for those who just never travel without their golf clubs.
+Beyond miles and miles of pristine beaches, sand dunes, wild marshlands, and abundant natural beauty to explore, Pawleys Island and neighboring Murrell’s Inlet and Georgetown are home to the beautifully landscaped Brookgreen Gardens, award-winning golf courses, historic plantation homes, and an eclectic assortment of shopping at Hammocks Shops Village, where you can pick up an original Pawleys Island rope hammock.
+With plenty to see and experience in our picturesque locale on the Grand Strand, we’ve picked our all-time favorites and tailored itineraries for families, history buffs, fishing enthusiasts, outdoor adventurists, and those who just never travel without their golf clubs.

 The perfect playground for families, Pawleys Island offers plenty of wholesome fun and unique experiences for kids and parents alike.
 Families will love to hike, bike, bird watch, boat, swim or picnic in the 2,500 acre scenic Huntington Beach State Park (16148 Ocean Highway, Murrells Inlet) nestled between the ocean and the surrounding marshland.

 Throughout spring, the park’s Nature Center offers coastal kayaking and birding tours and a twice-weekly alligator tour.